 When you’re invited for a birthday party, especially in the Southern and Western part of the Netherlands, please shake hands with all people present and congratulate them with the birthday of the person whose birthday it is.
 So, you’re expected to congratulate the best friend of the lady next door with the birthday of her husband!
 This sounds like a strange habit, doesn’t it?

-Dutch people like to have a saying, influence, in the company.
-They will share their feedback and tips on the company’s management with their colleagues and in a later stage with their managers.
-Moreover, in most companies they are expected to think along with the company’s management.
-This is very different than in many other countries, where people will most of the times just do what they’re told to do.
+Dutch people like to have a saying (influence) in the company they work for.
+They will share their feedback and tips on the company’s management with their colleagues, and often in a later stage with their managers.
+Moreover, in most companies they are expected to think along with the management team.
+This can be quite different from other countries, where people might just do what they’re told to do.
 If you are new to the Netherlands, this is something that you should definitely take into account.